Alleged South Taranaki burglar steals iPod, takes selfies, forgets they are uploaded to iCloud

 Hawera man Kurt Smith wasn't even sure he had been burgled, until he noticed 273 deleted photos on his iCloud account.

-Among the photos still sitting in the recently deleted folder were several selfies showing a man wearing dark glasses, with Smith's sleepout in the background.
+Among the photos in the recently deleted folder were several selfies showing a man wearing dark glasses, with Smith's sleepout in the background.

 That's when Smith clicked and realised his missing iPod, iPad and laptop had been stolen in a burglary two days before.